1. Home/

 AI Governance refers to the totality of all structures, processes, policies, and control mechanisms that govern the responsible use of artificial intelligence within an organization.
 An AI Governance Framework provides the systematic structure within which AI systems are developed, deployed, and monitored.The need for such a framework arises from several factors: First, the EU AI Act has imposed binding regulatory requirements since

 2024 on companies that develop or deploy AI systems.
-Violations can be penalized with fines of up to €
+Violations can be penalized with fines of up to

-35 million or
+35 million euros or

 AI Governance builds on the foundations of IT governance and data governance, but addresses specific challenges that arise from the use of artificial intelligence and are not covered by traditional governance frameworks.IT governance focuses on managing the entire IT landscape: infrastructure, applications, projects, and services.
 It governs topics such as IT strategy, investment decisions, service level management, and IT security.
 Data governance, in turn, concentrates on data quality, data catalogs, data ownership, and data protection.
 Both are necessary prerequisites for AI Governance, but neither is sufficient on its own.AI Governance additionally addresses AI-specific aspects: model risk management encompasses the validation, monitoring, and versioning of machine learning models — including the detection of model drift and performance degradation in production.
 Algorithmic fairness requires specific metrics and tests to identify and mitigate discrimination by AI systems.
-Explainability and transparency are regulatory requirements of the EU AI Act that demand technical measures such as SHAP values, LIME, or attention visualizations.AI Governance also introduces its own roles that do not exist in classical governance structures: AI Ethics Officers, Model Validators, AI Product Owners, and AI Governance Boards.
-Decision-making processes also differ — for example, when determining whether an AI system qualifies as a high-risk system under the EU AI Act, or what transparency obligations apply to generative AI.In practice, we recommend implementing AI Governance as an extension of existing governance structures rather than as a parallel silo.
-This allows you to leverage existing processes and responsibilities and supplement them in a targeted manner with AI-specific elements.
+Explainability and transparency are regulatory requirements under the EU AI Act, demanding technical measures such as SHAP values, LIME, or attention visualizations.AI Governance also introduces roles that do not exist in classical governance structures: AI Ethics Officers, Model Validators, AI Product Owners, and AI Governance Boards.
+Decision-making processes also differ — for example, when determining whether an AI system qualifies as a high-risk system under the EU AI Act, or which transparency obligations apply to generative AI.In practice, we recommend implementing AI Governance as an extension of existing governance structures rather than as a parallel silo.
+This allows you to utilize existing processes and responsibilities and supplement them in a targeted manner with AI-specific elements.

 What international AI Governance frameworks and standards exist?